-“Rock Me Amadeus” is a song recorded by Austrian musician Falco, for his 3rd studio album Falco 3 (1985).
-The single was made available for physical sale in 1985 in German-speaking Europe, through A&M. “Rock Me Amadeus” was written by Falco along with Dutch music producers Bolland & Bolland.
+“Rock Me Amadeus” is a song recorded by Austrian musician Falco (Johann Hoelzel), for his 3rd studio album Falco 3 (1985).
+The single was released for sale in German-speaking Europe in May 1985 (Der B-Side is Urban Tropical, a strange rendition of a synthpop style song).
+“Rock Me Amadeus” was written by Falco along with Dutch music producers, brothers Rob Bolland & Ferdi Bolland.
 To date, the single is the only German language song to peak at #1 of the Billboard Hot 100, which it did in 1986.

-It was Falco’s only #1 hit in both the United States and the United Kingdom, despite the artist’s popularity in his native Austria and much of Europe.
+It was Falco’s only #1 hit in both the US and the UK, despite the artist’s popularity in his native Austria and much of Europe.

 Voiceover facts1756: Salzburg, January 27th, Wolfgang Amadeus is born.1761: At the age of five Amadeus begins composing.1773: He writes his first piano concerto.1782: Wolfgang Amadeus Mozart marries Constanze Weber.1784: Wolfgang Amadeus Mozart becomes a Freemason.1791: Mozart composes The Magic Flute.On December 5th of that same year, Mozart dies.
 (Requiem) 1985: Austrian rock singer Falco records… “Rock Me Amadeus”!

 The song was released in Europe in 1985 in its original, German-language version.
-For the international markets (United States, UK, Japan etc.), several different single and extended mixes were produced by Rob Bolland; none of them were solely an English-language version, but the international single versions reduced the German lyrics.
+For the international markets (US, UK, Japan and so on), several different single and extended mixes were produced by Rob Bolland; none of them were solely an English-language version, but the international single versions reduced the German lyrics.
 However, the video, which featured the original European version, was used worldwide.

 The song’s music video mixes elements of Mozart’s time with 1980s contemporary society.
 Falco is shown in a 20th-century-style dinner jacket, walking past people in 18th-century formal wear.
 Later, he is shown dressed as Mozart, with wild colored hair, being held on the shoulders of men dressed in modern motorcycle-riding attire.
 At the end, the two crowds mix.

-In the UK, where his “Der Kommissar” failed to make the charts, the song hit #1 in 1986, becoming the first single by an Austrian act to achieve this distinction.
-“Vienna Calling” hit #10 and three subsequent singles briefly charted.
+In the UK, where his elsewhere pretty successful “Der Kommissar” failed to make the charts, the song hit #1 in 1986, becoming the 1st single by an Austrian act to achieve this distinction.
+“Vienna Calling” hit #10 and 3 subsequent singles briefly charted.